jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-15.md

 It is extremely short, not much longer than this memorial of Quiros.

-I do not know whether=
+I do not know whether:
 this will be be convenient for you this continent exists or not.
 But supposing it exists, I am very certain he is the best man to discover it.